pete-gordon/oricutron/ReadMe.txt

 Anyway, on Telestrat, orix can start floppy disk because FDC is present.

 Not emulated parts :
-* joysticks
 * eeprom programming sequence
 * loading ROM into RAM bank (which could emulate RAM saved with battery)
-* save on disk any modification into RAM bank (whic could emulate RAM saved with battery)
+* save on disk any modification into RAM bank (which could emulate RAM saved with battery)
 * ch376 is not fully supported in the emulation mode.
 There is a lot of others functionnalities which are missing on ch376 emulation
+* firmware 2 of the board.
+Only firmware 1 of the board is supported

 To activate the plugin, you must activate twilighte_board option in oricutron.cfg